gscontras/probLang/chapters/01-introduction.md

 > **Exercise:** Check the speaker's behavior for a blue square.
 (Hint: you'll need to add a few pieces to the model, for example the `literalListener()` and all its dependencies.
 You'll also need to define the `utterancePrior()` --- try using a `uniformDraw()` over the possible `utterances`.
 Finally, you'll need to define the speaker optimality `alpha` --- try setting `alpha` to 1.)

-We now have a model of the generative process of an utterance.
+We now have a model of the utterance generation process.
 With this in hand, we can imagine a listener who thinks about this kind of speaker.

 ### Pragmatic listeners